 Bring Back the Buzz: We maintain a honey bee habitat between the General Studies building and the Humanities building in order to maintain a natural environment attractive to the honey bee, which is so essential to pollination.

 Because of You Campaign: We raise money each year during the Because of You campaign to support the chapter and contribute to the Honors Endowed and Annual Scholarship Funds.
-We are selling Sonic cards presently, so please take a few and help support the important work of the Chapter.

 Become a Mentor

 We get to travel throughout Tennessee and beyond to learn about leadership, scholarship and service opportunities.

 Be on the lookout for emails, and you can very easily help us accomplish our goals because every little bit from you helps us to reach out to our community and make a difference.

 Claudia De La Torre - Vice-president of Service

 Ethan Thacker - Co-Vice-president of Scholarship

 Kristen Callan - Vice-president of Fellowship

 Parker Black - Honors in Action Chair